jacobmrivera/YOLO-Object-Detection-Project/README.md

 In future edits, this might become a feature but for now, sorry!

+### examples/
+Contains runnable python scripts that require no input.
+Change any variables for your specific use case, and run!
+Ensure that the virtual environment is active.

 ### scripts/py_scripts
 Contains runnable python files that can be run using CLI.
 Requires flag inputs.